John Hunt - Norfolk Bird Man

 His ship set sail from England on 1 August 1834.
 Accompanying him were his wife Elizabeth and three of their eight children, second son Samuel Valentine, aged 31, and his two youngest daughters, Mary Ann, 23, and Julia Eliza, 18.
 His youngest son, Alfred, then aged 21, joined them in America later.
 Two months after arriving in America Hunt wrote a long letter to his Norwich friend John Skippon, detailing the events of their arduous voyage and the sights and sounds of New York that assaulted them on their arrival.
 This was published in Norwich in 1835.

 They had left England full of hopes and fears.
 The sailors were full of dire predications of a bad crossing because there were two missionaries on board, a bad omen, reflecting the mariners’ superstition that men of religion ("Jonahs") brought bad luck.
 All went well until the first day of September when a severe gale blew up.
 During the storm three of the crew were almost washed over board.
 By the time the storm had blown itself out the ship had been carried 500 miles south of their intended course.
 Further misfortune befell them when they finally arrived in New York three weeks late.
 Their ship was quarantined as cholera had been found on several vessels that had arrived just before them.
 When they were finally allowed to disembark several days later it was late in the evening and they were forced to take lodgings in a house where there was a noisy Ranters’ temperance prayer meeting going on.
 Such displays of noisy evangelicalism were not to Hunt’s taste.
 He wrote, ‘We could get neither beer or spirits, which would have been a treat, we had, however, good coffee instead’.
 The next day he ventured out to buy provisions.
 Manhattan seemed immense and densely populated: ‘the number of coaches and omnibuses make it appear constantly in a bustle’.
 Food was plentiful, though by no means cheap.
 He noted that beer, which was extremely strong, was just as dear as in Norwich at 3d per pint.
 He was amused by the number of grey squirrels on sale for meat, but as they were cheap and he needed ‘some tippets for the females’, he bought a few, which he found tasted ‘superior to rabbit, though smaller’.
+He wrote to Skippon: ‘At the spring I expect a situation at some distance from this place, where I hope, with my old woman, to be comfortable’.

 By 1837 Hunt had set up as a schoolmaster in Huntington, Long Island, and seemed to be doing reasonably well.
 The school, according to a letter he wrote at this time, had 70 pupils, the largest number of scholars ever known in that town.
 Twenty of the boys were, he noted, as large as himself and he ‘fagged’ himself too much endeavouring to teach them, putting his already delicate state of heath under considerable strain.
 In June 1840 he wrote to his third son, George, in Norwich, ‘I am not quite the colour of the Indians but a few shades lighter and have lost since I left Norwich about 50 lbs of good flesh’.
 In need of funds, he asked his son to sell ‘the Birds and Copperplates I left behind … I do not regret that I have not to work for the Great Paupers and Pampered Priests.’
 The ‘Birds and Copperplates’ he referred to were his beloved collection of stuffed birds and the engraving plates of British Ornithology.
 The book had not been a success.
 He had sold very few copies, probably not enough to recoup his expenses.
 The ‘Great Paupers and Pampered Priests’ were those worthies of Norfolk who had either failed to honour their promises to subscribe to his book or owed him money for the parts they had received.
 Today British Ornithology is one of the rarest ornithological books in the world: there are fewer than a dozen complete copies in existence.
 Perhaps this explains why Hunt is so little known.

-14 June 1842.
+Whether he took an interest in the native birdlife of Long Island isn’t recorded.
+Two years after writing the above mentioned letter to his son George he was dead.
+It was the appropriately titled Brooklyn Daily Eagle that first announced his death in Huntington, Long Island, on 14 June 1842.
 When the first volume of British Ornithology had been published in Norwich in 1815 it was the first ornithological work of any significance to have been produced in Norfolk for 200 years – since Sir Thomas Browne’s ‘Account of Birds found in Norfolk’.
 By the time he left England in 1834, Hunt’s style of bird illustration had been outmoded by the work of the great American naturalist, John James Audubon, who painted in a more naturalistic style, often from life, rather than from artificially posed, stuffed specimens.
 The final volume of Audubon’s massive Birds of America was published in Britain in 1838.

 In a sense Hunt the ornithologist had already become extinct.
 The last plate he ever engraved, which he didn’t find time to colour and publish, was of the Great Auk, a large, Penguin-like, flightless bird, the last recorded individual of which was shot in Iceland in 1844, having outlived its illustrator by just two years.